 Notable Mentions

 Like Mullvad, you can create an IVPN account with a randomly generated number.
-It also has a great reputation for its privacy and security and has nearly all the same features, but it doesn't have servers in as many countries, is a little slower, and costs more.
+It also has exceptional privacy practices and has nearly all the same features, but it doesn't have servers in as many countries, is a little slower, and costs more.

 You've probably seen an ad for NordVPN online somewhere.
 It's one of the biggest and widely known VPN services that offers a ton of extra features, much like Proton VPN.
 It has different subscription tiers with password managers, cloud storage, file sharing between your devices, and more.
-It's more expensive than our top picks if you pay monthly, and you have to pay for a year or two upfront to get the best prices.
-Also, its kill switch doesn't work properly, exposing unencrypted data if your computer restarts.
+We don't recommend it because their policies indicate that they can collect a lot of your personal information.

 See our review